 If online dating is not for you, then in-person meetups can be a good alternative.
 You can start by looking for social groups on Facebook, Singapore’s favorite social network, that fit your interests.

-You might also want to check out local events on Meetup, which aims to connect people with similar hobbies and interests.
+You might also want to check out local events on Meetup.
+This platform aims to connect people with similar hobbies and interests.
 Even if you don’t find the love of your life, you might make some new friends.

 If you would like to meet people while making a difference, you can also try signing up with the Singapore government’s volunteer network, SG Cares.
-You will find a vast selection of causes to join.
-These range from animal welfare and youth work to elderly care and conservation.
+You will find a vast selection of causes to join, ranging from animal welfare and conservation to youth work and elderly care.
 This offers a wonderful way to make connections in your new home and potentially meet your match.

 Meeting people through friends